sourcifyeth/docs/docs/6. Packages/remixPlugin.md

 2. Navigate to sourcify plugin, the compiled contract is auto-magically loaded and ready for you to verify.

 ### Lookup:
-1. Select the appropriate network
+1. Select the appropriate chain
 2. Provide the correct contract address
 3. Click on Fetch to retrieve the contract